About Robert Montgomery

-Most of the artist’s billboards are installed on unauthorized spaces, and for this reason, they have to do it at night.
-Robert Montgomery has installed his billboards in numerous places including Tempelhof airfield in Berlin, the garden of Louvre, on bridges and railway line bridges, and busy intersections in cities.
+Most of the artist’s billboards are installed in unauthorized spaces, and for this reason, they have to do it at night.
+Robert Montgomery has installed his billboards in numerous places, including Tempelhof airfield in Berlin, the garden of Louvre, on bridges and railway line bridges, and busy intersections in cities.
 With his works, many of his supporters think of him as an activist performance artist who uses his skills to critique capitalism.

 Is his work vandalism?